kevincloud/vault-aws-demo/README.md

 ### Implementing Auto Unseal

-This Vault instance is using defaults to manage the master key, using shamir.
+This Vault instance is using defaults to manage the master key, using Shamir's secret sharing.
 Since we're likely to already have secrets, we really don't want to re-initialize Vault.
 Instead, we'll migrate from Shamir to AWS KMS.

 Make sure you have already created a managed key in KMS.
 We'll need that key id.